Origin and history of hemp/cannabis

 - Hemp does not require any pesticides, herbicides or artificial fertilizers for growth.
 In addition, it cleans, diminishes and maintains soil moisture, which is a great prerequisite for cultivation, not only hemp but also other crops.
 It is considered to be an excellent renewable resource, as the life cycle of cannabis lasts only a few months.

-- Hemp fibers are hypoallergenic – they do not cause allergies and irritated skin (except with few individuals).
-It is also mentioned that hemp fibers could “kill” some bacteria (including Staphylococcus bacteria) when they come in contact with each other.
+- Hemp fibres are hypoallergenic – they do not cause allergies and irritated skin (except with few individuals).
+It is also mentioned that hemp fibres could “kill” some bacteria (including Staphylococcus bacteria) when they come in contact with each other.

 - Breathableness and protection

-- An excellent choice during the summer, as hemp fiber breathes, absorbs moisture and protects us from UV rays.
+- An excellent choice during the summer, as hemp fibre breathes, absorbs moisture and protects us from UV rays.

 As it is already known, hemp has tens of thousands of uses, and some of them are also in the construction industry.
 Bricks, blocks, concrete and insulation (hemp wool) can all be made from hemp.

 By replacing conventional building materials with industrial hemp, we can also improve the quality of life.
 But how?
 Especially in a humid environment where mold often occurs and it can have a significant effect on respiratory system and health, the use of hemp construction material is more than welcome, as it is airy and mold-resistant.
 Hemp insulation is an excellent ecological substitute for glass and stone wool and has similar insulating properties as the latter.

 The most obvious difference between hemp and cannabis is in its appearance.
 Hemp is usually higher in growth, has narrow leaves, few branches and small flowers.
 Cannabis varieties are usually bushy, with lots of branches, broader leaves and more compact buds/flowers.